node-migrator-bot/thimble/client/documentation/plugins/flatten.md

 > **Note:** thimble does not support jade local variables

-The most important feature of flatten is that __paths become relative to included file's directory__.
+The most important feature of flatten is that __paths become relative to the included file's directory__.
 This allows you to have a directory structure like this:

     app/
       app.html